Kevin Gorman: Biography

-Gorman, originally from Chester, England, first came to attention with a 2006 demo for DJ Hell, featuring track DMX, which featured heavy usage of the Beat Repeat feature of Ableton Live.
-This signing led DJ Hell to request a full album from Gorman for International Deejay Gigolo Records.
+Originally from Chester, England, Gorman first came to prominence with a 2006 demo for DJ Hell, featuring the track "DMX", which featured heavy usage of the Beat Repeat feature of Ableton Live.
+This signing led DJ Hell to request a full album from Gorman for International DeeJay Gigolo Records.

-In March 2009 he launched his project 'Elements', a series of singles featuring the unique aspect of releasing all the component samples of the music alongside the original tracks, as well as a large collection of DJ tools, loops and alternate mixes.
+In March 2009, he launched his project Elements, a series of singles featuring the unique aspect of releasing all the component samples of the music alongside the original tracks, as well as a large collection of DJ tools, loops and alternate mixes.
 The project was released on Mikrowave, Gorman's own imprint.
 Also on Mikrowave, Gorman released the single "Seven Eight Nine", featuring a live version from the Berlin club the Berghain.

 In 2010, Gorman provided music for the soundtrack to the film Shiver, a documentary concerning the controversial practice of shark finning.
-These Steve Reich inspired pieces became Frequency Phase Parts 1–3, released in 2012 on the Stroboscopic Artefacts label.
+These Steve Reich–inspired pieces became Frequency Phase Parts 1–3, released in 2012 on the Stroboscopic Artefacts label.